 Caution!
 Resolving remaining audit errors after a repair requires assistance from Customer Support.
-The Knowledgebase article How do I get technical support for Sage 100 Contractor? provides contact information and hours of operation.
+Click the [Live Chat] button Monday through Friday, from 9 am to 8 pm ET to start a conversation with a customer support analyst.
 Be prepared to provide your company name, telephone number, and the company contact person.
-At that time, a Customer Support technician may request additional reports to help determine the cause of the error.
+The analyst may request additional reports to help determine the cause of the error.